kora-projects/kora-docs/mkdocs/docs/en/documentation/metrics.md

 ## Configuration

-Configuration described in the `HttpServerConfig` class:
+Example of HTTP server path configuration for retrieving metrics described in the `HttpServerConfig` class (default values are specified):

 ===! ":material-code-json: `Hocon`"